cro-ai-league/dolphins-recognition-challenge/README.md

 ## Intro

 The challenge has two parts:
-- instance segmentation of dolphins in the photo, and
+- instance segmentation of dolphins in the photo (February 18th - April 12th 2021), and
-- recognition of an individual dolphin from the photo.
+- recognition of an individual dolphin from the photo (April 13th - June 15th 2021).

+## Rules & privacy notice

+- Official rules can be found at the following  [link](Rules.html).

+- Privacy notice can be found at the following  [link](Privacy_notice.html).

 ## Tutorial